Fast Thermalization from the Eigenstate Thermalization Hypothesis: Main Result II: ETH Implies Convergence of the realistic generator

 Let us evaluate the operator $\bvsigma^{-1/4} \vP_{\bmu_1'}\delta\CD^{'}_{trun}\L[\vP_{\bmu_1}\bvsigma^{1/4}(\cdot)\bvsigma^{1/4}\vP_{\bmu_2} \R] \vP_{\bmu_2'}\bvsigma^{-1/4}$ term by term in~\eqref{eq:similar_D}.
 For the term $\vA^a(-\bomega) \otimes \vA^{a*}(-\bomega')$,

 The first inequality uses that the expected p-norm is convex to throw in extra terms that are conditionally zero-mean.
-Second, we throw in extra Gaussians so that each entry have equal variance
+Second, we throw in extra Gaussians so that each entry has equal variance

 and also sums over bohr frequencies $\bomega, \bomega'$.
 The last inequality uses Fact~\ref{fact:concentration_GoG} and

 The p-norm estimates turn to concentration for power $p=\theta(\min(d_1,d_2))$. \begin{prop}With high probability,